How To Clean A Boar Hair Brush: A Step-By-Step-Guide

 Step 3: Soak The Brush

 Grip the brush’s handle and put it in the water, face down, so that only the bristles touch the water.
 Swirl it a few times.
-Do not soak for long to prevent damaging the soft fabric padding and wooden handle.
+If you have a wooden hair brush, do not soak it for too long to avoid damaging the wood.

 Step 4: Rinse The Brush With Water